Yehuda-Edelstein/dumbnail/README.md

 For the record, I'm not trying to make money off this, that isn't my intention, especially now that I'm making it open source.
 I just want to build something really awesome with other creative people and I think Dumbnail has the potential for it.
 All I need is a bit of help.

 My coding isn't the best (the site is running at https://app.dumbnail.com on a DO server [should I use GH pages instead since it's free?]) and I'm slowly realizing I'm out of my league.
 I've done a lot of the grunt work, scaffolding and designing the basics, while also providing the vision, but now I want  others to contribute to the project as well.
-To fix bugs, make sure it can scale, add features, etc.

-Don't get me wrong, I'm still gonna work on it, I just don't think I can accomplish all I want to do by myself.
+To fix bugs, make sure it can scale, add features, etc. Don't get me wrong, I'm still gonna work on it, I just don't think I can accomplish all I want to do by myself.

-Lastly, as someone who loves the art of the meme, but who also doesn't like the idea of fake screenshots spreading misinformation, this
+Lastly, as someone who loves the art of the meme, but who also doesn't like the idea of fake screenshots spreading misinformation, I would want some way for users to check if an image was created on Dumbnail after the fact.
+Maybe uploading the file to check it for similiar memes created and stored in our (future) backend.

 ## Features
 Here are some features I want to add that I think will help beef up and legitamize the site.